CollinM/plankton/doc/LAB-NOTEBOOK.md

 **5/3/2016**

 From the call today:
-- Spark ml vs mllib
+- Spark ml vs. mllib
   - ml is new pipeline-focused API.
 Very powerful, not all of the algorithms/models in there yet.
   - mllib is the old API that Spark is moving away from.
 Has more algorithms/models implemented though.
 - Ideas for data normalization: